Surabaya, Indonesia: What to pack, what to wear, and when to go [2022]

 January

 January in Surabaya is constantly hot and somewhat stormy.
-The rain can amount to several inches/centimeters.
-During this time, temperatures average in the 80s F (low 30s C), although night temperatures can dip into the 70s F (mid 20s C).
+Temperatures average in the 80s F (low 30s C) during the day.

 What to wear/what to pack: